 Initially the eggs are not infective.
 After a period, which may vary from weeks to months, the eggs develop into infective larvae.
 Under ideal conditions, this takes approximately four weeks.
-These infective larvae can remain viable in the environment for long periods of time and are particularly resistant to changes in temperature and humidity.
+These infective larvae are able to survive in the environment for long periods of time and are particularly resistant to changes in temperature and humidity.

 The best environmental treatment is prevention.
 Remove your dog's feces as soon as possible to prevent the spread and transmission of roundworms.

-The use of a heartworm preventative product that is effective against roundworms will stop the shedding of eggs into the environment.
+- The use of a heartworm preventive product that is effective against roundworms will stop the shedding of eggs into the environment.